George Hill (minister): Personal life

+Mrs. George Hil, painting by Henry Raeburn, c.
+1790/1800.

 In 1782, he married Harriet Scott, daughter of Alexander Scott, an Edinburgh merchant and magistrate who had retired to St Andrews.
 Her portrait was painted by Henry Raeburn (as also, it is reputed, was that of Dr Hill as Principal).
 In 1800 his eldest son died in Jamaica and in 1803 his younger son George and a daughter died of plague.
 Others were ill and in danger.
 Another son died in the service of the East India Company, while yet another progressed to a position of importance there.
 His son Alexander Hill followed him into the Ministry.
 His daughter married a fellow academic, Dr Cook whose brother, George Cook, was his biographer.
 So he was the brother of Hill's son-in-law, and a beneficiary of his patronage.
 He paints a portrait of a kindly, humorous but serious man who loved and was loved by his family.
 In his Ministry he was universally loved, according to Mr Cook, while anonymous letters (actually by Andrew M Thomson) suggesting that he worked the patronage system to his own, and his sons' advantage are dismissed.
 He did not let religious or party political differences harm good relationships and he certainly "did not regard religious controversy as a proper subject for general conversation".
 He was a member of various societies - for the sons and widows of clergymen, a Bible Society in St Andrews.
 He was also a founding member of the Royal Society of Edinburgh and became rector of the university.

 Returning from the General Assembly in 1807 he was seized by a violent illness, probably suffering a fit.
 He recovered somewhat but by 1816 began to decline, with some slight attacks of apoplexy, impaired speech and movement.
 Most of his parochial work was done by an assistant but he still liked to preach.
 In his last appearance in Church, in 1819, he stumbled as he approached the pulpit and lost his train of thought while trying to deliver a sermon.
 He was bedridden thereafter.
 He maintained a confidence in providence till the end, though ruefully commenting that his stipend for the year 1819 was the biggest he had ever had, whilst he had done the least for it that year.

 He died on 19 November 1819.
 He is buried in the churchyard of St Andrews Cathedral.
 The grave lies just west of St Rules Tower within a large group of divines and professors.